profitviews/kotlinalgotrading/install.md

 # Initializing Gradle Build

-In Terminal (or Git Bash on Windows), `cd` to the directory where you cloned `kotlinalgotrading` and run `./gradlew tasks`.
+Open a Terminal window and `cd` to the directory where you cloned `kotlinalgotrading` and run `./gradlew tasks`.
 This will download Gradle (if necessary) and the required libraries.

 Then `./gradlew build` will build the system.